superhuntawesome/superpuzzawesome/README.md

         - the SECRET_KEY should be a highly secure random string, which Django uses for hashes, CSRF tokens, and such
         - SITE_PASSWORD is what you will give out to users to let them register accounts)
 	- the sender and reply-to email in `puzzle_editing/messaging.py`
-	- the SECRET_KEY and email credentials in `settings/base.py`
+	- the email credentials in `settings/base.py`
 	- the hosts in `settings/staging.py` and `settings/prod.py`
 - Make sure the database schema is up to date with `python manage.py migrate`
 - Make a superuser with `python manage.py createsuperuser`